 What are some tips when recording webcam videos?

 - Audio quality: Find a quiet room with minimal distracting background noise.
 Invest in a good quality microphone if you plan on doing several videos.

 - Lighting: Don’t record in a dark room, it will create a spooky Halloween effect.
 Don’t record yourself in front of a window, this will create a silhouette effect.
 Place 1-2 lights to shine a light on your face.

-- Background distractions: Avoid recording in a cluttered room; a busy office space and personal spaces (bedrooms, kitchens) are very distracting.
+- Background distractions: Avoid recording in a cluttered room; busy office space and personal spaces (bedrooms, kitchens) are very distracting.